Interstate 25 traffic will switch to temporary route at Crossroads Boulevard to accommodate bridge construction | MyWindsorNow.com

 Anyone can sign up to receive project information and lane closure updates on state highways by visit CDOT’s website at http://www.codot.gov and choosing the envelope icon at the bottom of the page.
 Or, to see CDOT’s lane closure reports for projects statewide, visit http://www.codot.gov/travel/scheduled-lane-closures.html.

-LARIMER COUNTY – Starting in the nighttime hours of Monday, Colorado Department of Transportation workers will switch Interstate 25 traffic routes at the Crossroads Boulevard exit to accommodate construction.
+LARIMER COUNTY – Starting Monday night, Colorado Department of Transportation workers will switch Interstate 25 traffic routes at the Crossroads Boulevard exit to accommodate construction.

 According to a news release from the Colorado Department of Transpiration, crews need to make the switch for the demolition and replacement of I-25’s northbound bridge.